-Evolutionary Genetics & Sensory Biology
+Evolutionary Genomics & Sensory Biology

 I am currently a postdoc in Richard Benton's group at UNIL's Center for Integrative Genomics.
 My efforts here have been aimed at developing the fruit fly's sensory neural systems as models for functional evolutionary studies.
 The main questions I have are: "How do sensory systems evolve?", "How do neural circuits and brains evolve?" and "What are the evolutionary processes governing these changes?"
 To get at these questions I have been combining my background in population genomics and molecular evolution with rapidly expanding neurogenetic tools.
 My ongoing projects include:

 (1) Investigating local adaptation within D. melanogaster's chemosensory system using whole genome data (SNP, indel, & CNVs) from fly populations sampled around the globe